nghianguyendev/design-pattern/Decorator/readme.md

 # Decorator
-- Support OCP by adding functions to existing objects dynamically
+- Support OCP by adding functionalities to existing objects dynamically
 - Alternative to sub classing

 # When to use: add new functionality to